arjunguha/compsci220-scala/website/policies/index.md

 borrow your account or computer, don't leave your program in a publicly accessible directory, and take care when discarding printouts.

-In addition, you are subject to the university's [academic honesting policy] and [guidelines for classroom civility].
+In addition, you are subject to the university's [academic honesty policy] and [guidelines for classroom civility].
 You must read both of these.

 <a name="questions"></a>